yushiangfu/study-notes/~network.md

 ## <a name="application-layer"></a> Application Layer

+To avoid confusion, this illustration is based on the TCP/IP model, as evident in the code trace and packet header analysis.
-In network programming, machines offering services are called servers, while those making requests are called clients.
+In network programming, machines that provide services are referred to as servers, while those making requests are called clients.

-The kernel provides a set of syscalls that both clients and servers utilize to achieve their respective goals of requesting and fulfilling services.
+The kernel offers a set of syscalls that both clients and servers utilize to achieve their respective objectives of requesting and fulfilling services.

-To begin, both sides use the `socket()` syscall to create a socket, which serves as a handle for subsequent operations like connection establishment, reading, and writing.
+The process begins with both sides utilizing the socket() syscall to create a socket, which acts as a handle for subsequent operations such as establishing connections, reading, and writing.

-A server may have multiple network interfaces and corresponding addresses.
-It uses `bind()` to associate the socket with a specific address.
+A server may possess multiple network interfaces with corresponding addresses.
-The server then invokes `listen()` to enter a state of readiness for incoming connections.
+It utilizes bind() to associate the socket with a specific address and subsequently employs listen() to enter a state of readiness for incoming connections.

-On the client side, calling `connect()` is sufficient to inform the server about the intent to establish a connection.
+On the client side, initiating a connect() syscall is sufficient to notify the server of the intention to establish a connection.
-The server, in turn, employs `accept()` to formally establish the connection.
+The server, in response, employs accept() to formally establish the connection.

-At this point, both sides can perform read and write operations akin to typical file operations, with the interaction taking place over the network.
+Once the connection is established, both sides can engage in read and write operations, similar to typical file operations, with the communication taking place over the network.

-Either or both sides can use `close()` to terminate the communication, marking the end of the interaction.
+To conclude the interaction, either or both sides can employ the close() syscall to terminate the communication, signaling the end of the interaction.

 ```
      client                 server